 When a student’s GPA in any term falls below 2.00, the student is put on academic warning and is required to complete an online workshop or meet with an academic success advisor in the Student Success and Advising Center.
 An academic standing hold will be placed on the student, which prevents the student from registering for courses until the student completes the required steps.
 If the student’s term and cumulative GPA improve to 2.00 or better in the next term, then the academic standing hold is lifted and the student is returned to good academic standing.

-If you are on Academic Warning, you can use this link to have access to the Moodle course: https://moodle.wou.edu/course/view.php?id=1343
+If you are on Academic Warning, you can click here to self enroll to the Canvas course.

 How do I get my academic probation hold (P2) lifted?

 If a student is on academic warning in one term and earns a GPA below 2.00 in the next term, the student is placed on academic probation and is required to meet with an academic success advisor in the Student Success and Advising Center.
 An academic standing hold will be placed on the student, which prevents the student from registering for courses until the student completes the required steps.
 If the student’s term and cumulative GPA improve to 2.00 or better in the next term, then the academic standing hold is lifted and the student is returned to good standing.

 To get the P2 hold cleared you will need to make an appointment with any of our Academic Success Advisors.
 To schedule an appointment you can go online in WCS or call our front desk at 503-838-8428.

 I got an email saying my professor issued an alert.
 What does that mean?
 Do I have to do anything?

 Navigate is a tool to assist faculty and staff in proactively identifying and referring students to Student Success and Advising who may be experiencing academic difficulty.
 Your professor is concerned with how you are doing in the course and have reached out to student success and advising to help contact you.